flohil/wdio-workflo/docs/element.md

 }
 ```

-*To learn more about the waiting mechanisms of `PageElement` read the following
-section of this guide.*

 Most of the time you don't need to access the WebdriverIO element wrapped by the
 `PageElement` class from outside the class.
 In some rare cases, however,
 you might need to interact with the WebdriverIO element directly.